Skip to main content

 Working with Others: Why We "Get Busy" Immediately (The 1939 Speed)

-The "Get Busy" Protocol:
+The "Get Busy" Protocol

-• Identify the Malady: We don't talk about "feelings."
-We open to the Doctor’s Opinion and identify the Physical Allergy.
-We show them the mechanics of why they can't stop.
+• Identify the Malady: Use the 1939 text to show them the mechanics of why they can't stop once they start.

-• The Page 44 Diagnostic: We don't wait for a second visit to ask the hard questions.
-We look at the book together: Can you quit entirely?
-Can you control the amount you drink?
+• The Page 44 Diagnostic: We look at the book together and perform the Step 1 Admission of Defeat check: Can you quit entirely?
+Can you control the amount?

-"Practical experience shows that nothing will so much insure immunity from drinking as intensive work with other alcoholics."Alcoholics Anonymous, Page 89
+The 1939 text states: "Practical experience shows that nothing will so much insure immunity from drinking as intensive work with other alcoholics."
+(Page 89).
+This isn't just about helping another—it is the maintenance of our own Daily Reprieve.

 Comments